isbeorn/nina.docs/docs/tabs/flatwizard.md

 - Dynamic Exposure
     - In this mode the flat wizard will try to find an exposure time (for a fixed panel brightness if a flat panel is connected)
+    - The algorithm will start with an exposure time of `((Max Exposure Time - Min Exposure Time) / 2)`
+        - If the exposure is too bright the algorithm will use this exposure time as the new maximum and repeat
+        - If the exposure is too dim the algorithm will use this exposure time as the new minimum and repeat
 - Dynamic Brightness
     - For a fixed exposure time the flat wizard will try to find a flat panel brightness to match the desired exposure time.
 This requires a controllable flat panel to be connected.
+    - The algorithm will start with an exposure time of `((Max Panel Brightness - Min Panel Brightness) / 2)`
+        - If the exposure is too bright the algorithm will use this panel brightness as the new maximum and repeat
+        - If the exposure is too dim the algorithm will use this panel brightness as the new minimum and repeat
 - Sky Flats
     - A mode when no flat panel is available, but rather the sky at dusk or dawn should be used to take flat exposures.
-During the runtime of the flat wizard the exposure time will be constantly adjusted for the changing sky brightnes, so the exposures will all have a different exposure time
+During the runtime of the flat wizard the exposure time will be constantly adjusted for the changing sky brightness, so the exposures will all have a different exposure time
+    - The algorithm will start with an exposure time of `((Max Exposure Time - Min Exposure Time) / 2)`
+        - If the exposure is too bright the algorithm will use this exposure time as the new maximum and repeat
+        - If the exposure is too dim the algorithm will use this exposure time as the new minimum and repeat
+    - Once an exposure time is found it will calculate the sky flux change between the exposures and adjust the time for the new exposure accordingly.
+If the new exposure is not within tolerance, the process repeats again by finding an initial exposure time again.

 ## Single Mode

-### Image Preview
+### Filter
--  The most recent flat image is displayed in this area while determining the optimal flat exposure time.
-Note that this area will not be updated once the optimal exposure time is determined.
-This is to speed up the flat acquisition process.

-### Flats & Dark Flats to take
--  The number of flats and dark flats the wizard should capture
+-  If a filter wheel is connected, a filter can be chosen for single mode

 ### Binning
 -  Sets camera binning level for the exposures